Leafwing-Studios/fop-rules/docs/character-options/gear/creating-gear.md

 * **Attune:** Tap into an item’s magical powers so you can use it freely.
 * **Craft:** Add, remove or modify innate affixes.
 * **Harvest:** Gather essence crystals.
-* **Research:** Learn the recipes to enchant new affixes.
-* **Enchant:** Spend essence crystals to add or modify magical affixes that you know the recipes for while at a font of power.
+* **Enchant:** While at a font of power, spend essence crystals to add or modify enchantment affixes.
 * **Disenchant:** Turn an item back into essence crystals.
 * **Splice:** Transfer an enchantment between two items.
 * **Devise:** Create consumables for your party to use.